 451 Creative Writing: Hybrid Genres - Dr. Marcela Sulak

-The course views genre distinctions as a question of degree, rather than category.
+The Seminar views genre distinctions as a question of degree, rather than category.
 Recently, verse novellas, documentary poetics, graphic novels, poetic memoir, lyric essay, micro fiction, prose poetry, flash nonfiction, and other hybrid genres have mapped out and explored new arenas of human experience, yielding exciting new insights.
 In this class, we will examine skills necessary in all forms of creative writing while addressing the most salient generic features of poetry, essays and fiction, but we will understand that often distinctions can be artfully blurred to release tremendous energy and creativity.
 While students may chose to write more traditionally recognizable poems, essays and stories, our readings will encourage experimentation in hybridity.
 We will examine the expectations we bring to works of various genres; we will write, and we will learn to write intelligent and helpful criticism about published works and the works of our classmates.

-This course will focus on literary representations of learning, and sites of learning.
+This Literature Seminar will focus on literary representations of learning, and sites of learning.
 How have writers imagined, remembered, invented scenes of learning, whether institutional, informal, profound, rote?
 What models of learning and development do we find in their texts?
 How can we think about study, learning, engagement, development more fully when we see what literary models we have absorbed and integrated into our own sense of ourselves as learners and teachers?

 4667 Children's Literature - Dr. Daniel Feldman

-This course offers a general introduction to the rich tradition of children’s literature in English since the nineteenth century.
+This Literature seminar offers a general introduction to the rich tradition of children’s literature in English since the nineteenth century.
 We sample key texts in the evolution of children’s literature and identify crucial interpretive issues that emerge from the critical study of this genre, including the role of adult authors in crafting texts for children; differences between texts for children and young adults; the significance of gender, race, and nationality in children’s literature; and the construction of juvenile worlds through language.
 How do texts construct childhood and how do children confront complex texts?
 Students will complete the class with critical tools for understanding literature written for young readers.
 Readings include Peter Pan, The Secret Garden, Wild Things, Anne of Green Gables, Little House, The Outsiders, and Brown Girl Dreaming in addition to secondary essays and articles.

 7xx-Level Seminars (third-year BA students and graduate students)